D1plo1d/ADP-2020-assignment-3/README.md

 ### Code Quality
 * You must use git version control and semantic comits.
 Commit often.
 * Code must be properly formatted.
 To get full points your project should eslint correctly with [eslint-config-airbnb](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb)
-* React router, react form hooks and material ui should be used to continue practicing the skills we learned in React week
+* React router, React Hook Form and material ui should be used to continue practicing the skills we learned in React week

 ### Security
 * Use BCrypt to protect users' passwords* Prevent SQL injections by using the dollar sign SQL variables syntax